saworbit/SPACE/docs/phase4.md

 - Capsules derive deterministic shard IDs via `CapsuleId::shard_keys(count)`.
 - The CLI triggers these flows through the `spacectl project --view <nvme|nfs|fuse|csi>` command (see below).

+### Security & Transformation

+- Unlike Phase 3 direct access, Phase 4 views employ Encryption Transparency.
+The RegistryTransformOps adapter is injected into the view pipeline.
+It holds a handle to the KeyManager and performs on-the-fly XTS-AES-256 decryption for reads and encryption for writes.
+- NVMe/FUSE consumers see plaintext (or file-system level encryption if configured externally) while storage remains encrypted and deduplicated.
+- Policy enforcement is centralized: all views invoke scaling::enforce_view_policy before initialization so ScalingAction::Federate and ScalingAction::ShardEC execute (backed by Raft) prior to exposing the view.
+- This closes the ciphertext leakage gap and removes duplicated scaling loops across protocol crates.

 ### CLI Command

 ```bash
 cargo run -p spacectl -- project \